Chicago Eyes Slot Machines At O'Hare And Midway Airports To Boost Revenue

 Jason Lee, a senior adviser to the mayor, reiterated his concerns in August about transforming Chicago’s airports into “chintzy Las Vegas replicas.”

-He cited Harry Reid International Airport in Las Vegas, which features more than 1,300 slot machines spread across terminals, baggage claims and even rental car areas.
+He cited Harry Reid International Airport in Las Vegas, which features more than 1,300 slot machines in terminals, baggage claims, and rental car areas.

 While You Are Here, Why Not Check Out Our: Casino Games Hub & Free Slots?